Linguistics 460: Textual Data Analysis with R

 Class:

-- Continue slides on Canvas: Liquid co-occurrence in U.S. baby
+- Illustration: liquid co-occurrence in U.S. baby names (Martin, 2007)

-to describe strings
+- Using regular expressions to describe strings

 Before class:

-- (Instructor:) Start Zoom.
+- Instructor: Start Zoom

 Class: